 Aggravated felonies include: drug trafficking, kidnapping, fraud crimes with loss over $10,000, crimes of violence or theft crimes with a sentence of one year or more, child pornography, and perjury or forgery offenses with a sentence of one year or more.
 Aggravated felonies will almost always lead DHS to file immigration charges against you and begin deportation proceedings.

 In assessing your good moral character, USCIS can also look at bad acts before the statutory period, if during the current 3 or 5 year period period you haven’t shown rehabilitation, or if the past bad acts somehow relate to the Applicant’s current moral character.
-That’s why our immigration law firm always submits evidence of our client’s good works, including proof of volunteer activity, charitable giving, alcohol and drug sobriety, and marriage reconciliation in domestic violence cases.
-This evidence really does help.
+Evidence of good works can really help here, including proof of volunteer activity, charitable giving, alcohol and drug sobriety, and marriage reconciliation in domestic violence cases.

-As I’ve said if you have any crimes or arrests on your record you must speak with an experienced immigration attorney.
-Applying for citizenship when you have a criminal record can lead to being placed in deportation proceedings.
+As I've said if you have any crimes or arrests on your record you should with an experienced immigration attorney.
+Applying for US citizenship when you have a criminal record can lead to being placed in deportation proceedings.
 That's why it's critical to have a lawyer advise you on the risks are so you can make an informed decision.
-With the right legal team however, you may have a real opportunity at getting your citizenship.
+However, you may still have an opportunity to get your citizenship.